cezarykosko/latte-compiler/README.md

   - [Slow startup issue](#slow-startup-issue)

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+## TODOs:

+- multimethods in place of pattern matching, where possible (pretty much everywhere, maybe not for short fns)
+- ordering of helper functions by purpose would be nice
+- intermediate representation of compiled code
+- peephole optimization using the former
+- registries mgmt
+- inlining computations (with overflows, proper modulo etc)
+- inlein for shorter startup (after evaluation)
+- TBDs

 ## Extensions